sanjib-sen/automated-cart-system/README.md

 ## How to Run:

-1. Download the zip file and extract it.
+1. Git Clone this Repository or Download the zip file and extract it.
 2. Rename the `Project-ShoppingCart` folder as your wish.
 For example: `bracu-mart`
 3. Copy the folder to `C:/xampp/htdocs` directory.
 4. Open **Xampp** start `Apache` and `MySQL` Server.